psychemedia/storytelling-notes/twa-sisters-binnorie.md

 But he loved the youngest as his life.

 5 'O sister, O sister, will ye come to the stream,
-To see our father's ships come in? '
+To see our father's ships come in?'

 6 The youngest stood upon a stane,
 Her sister came and pusht her in.